20001327/sessiontypechecker/README.md

 to clean up the project tree.
 If you encounter some problems on Cygwin environment, try to add the `-v` flag.

+## using forms for generate ast files

+In the previous example we use make:all() and form:get_ast() to get the ast.
+If you want to test the typechecker with other protocol, you have to compile your actors source file with debug option, for example typing in cmd:

+    $ erlc +debug_info file.erl
+and then with forms module extract the ast. in erlang terminal:

+    $ read_to_binary(file,"ast/file.ast"),